SeanOhAileasa/SeanOhAileasa/README.md

 	* { ["**DataCamp (ML & Stats)**"](https://nbviewer.org/github/SeanOhAileasa/dcp-machine-learning-statistics/blob/main/dcp-machine-learning-statistics.ipynb) : &#x1F6A7; }

 <!--
-"DAY:42 - [Notebook: scikit-learn]: (Last Commit) The preface requires revision.
-(Introduction) Add a blurb about creating a function that takes the input to make a prediction based on an observed pattern from which the input will be trained.
-The trained collection of pattern values used on the input will provide predictions (asking given the input what the output is).
-The idea behind machine learning is often to predict something.
-(Propose) Using the seaborn package built-in dataset, penguins training a simple model by analysing the relationship between a penguins body mass and flipper length.
-In the interim to first analysis the dataset penguins."
+"DAY:42 - [Notebook: scikit-learn]: (Last Commit) Introduced the scenario of creating a function passing an argument trained on some pattern to make predictions.
+Proposed analysing the seaborn package builtin dataset penguins.
+(Introduction) Loading the penguins dataset creates a DataFrame to analyse the relationship between a penguins body mass and flipper length.
+Add a pairwise plot of the relationships in the dataset to highlight characteristics.
+Proposing to analyse the relationship between body mass and flipper length given the visual appearance of a line on the plot.
+(Propose) Extract variables of interest and plot the line."
 -->
 * End of Semester (Dec 2021):